How To Become An Aesthetic Nurse: A 5 Step Career Guide For You!

 • Advance your career by earning a Masters or certification – 1-2 years

 So that’s 5-6 years of investment to become an aesthetic nurse.
-This may vary depending on the state you’re residing in.
+This may vary depending on the state in which you’re residing.

 How Much do Aesthetic Nurses Make?

 Aesthetic nursing is a lucrative career option.
-You’ll be working in highly complex and specialized procedures like botox, dermal filling, laser treatment, and non-invasive surgery.
-After you’re a qualified professional, you’ll be working with 5-10 patients a day.
+You’ll work in highly complex and specialized procedures like botox, dermal filling, laser treatment, and non-invasive surgery.
+After you’re a qualified professional, you’ll work with 5-10 patients daily.
 On top of that, you’d have follow-up meetings with older patients.

 So how much does all of this generate for you?
 The US Bureau of Labor Statistics (BLS) estimates the annual salary to be around $71,730.
 In hourly terms, it’s about $35-45 per hour.